parse-community/docs/_includes/rest/objects.md

 }
 ```

-Note that the bult-in User, Role, and Installation classes are prefixed by an underscore.
+Note that the built-in `User`, `Role`, and `Installation` classes are prefixed by an underscore.
 For example, pointers to user objects have a `className` of `_User`.
-Prefixing with an underscore is forbidden for developer-defined classes and signifies the class is a special built-in.
+Prefixing with an underscore is forbidden for developer-defined classes as it signifies the class is a special built-in.

-The `Relation` type is used for many-to-many relations when the mobile uses `PFRelation` or `%{ParseRelation}` as a value.
+The `Relation` type is used for many-to-many relations.
 It has a `className` that is the class name of the target objects.

 ```json
 {